Keith Urban: 2010–2017: Get Closer, Fuse and Ripcord

-2017–2018: Graffiti U
+Since 2017: Graffiti U, The Speed of Now Part 1, and High

 On 8 November 2017, Urban released a new song titled "Female", which has been described as "an empowerment anthem partially inspired by the Harvey Weinstein scandal."
-Urban said that the song, "[a]s a husband and a father of two young girls...It affects me in a lot of ways.
+Urban said that the song, "[a]s a husband and a father of two young girls...
+It affects me in a lot of ways.
 And as a son – my mother is alive," he added.
 "It just speaks to all of the females in my life, particularly.
 For a guy who grew up with no sisters in a house of boys, it's incredible how now I'm surrounded by girls.
 But not only in my house; I employ a huge amount of women in my team.
 The song just hit me for so many reasons."
 Kidman provided background vocals on the song.
-The song would serve as the lead single for Urban's tenth studio album.
+The song was the lead single for Urban's tenth studio album.

 It was announced that Urban's tenth studio album would be titled Graffiti U and that a world tour in support of it would begin in summer 2018.

 On 19 January, the Ed Sheeran co-written song "Parallel Line" was released as a single in Australia and the United Kingdom.
 On 21 March, Urban released the album's second single "Coming Home", a heavily pop-influenced, upbeat song featuring a duet with pop singer Julia Michaels.
 This song also features a revamped version of the opening riff of Merle Haggard's hit "Mama Tried" throughout it and with his family's blessing, Haggard even received a posthumous credit for writing the song.
 Coming Home reached number one on the Mediabase Country Chart on 5 August 2018.
 As well as Julia Michaels, the album also features duets with Lindsay Ell, Shy Carter, and Kassi Ashton.
 Never Comin’ Down was released to radio as the fourth single in August 2018.